shaka-project/generic-webdriver-server/backends/xboxone/README.md

    Studio 2019, install it now: https://visualstudio.microsoft.com/
 2. When installing the Windows 10 SDK, check Universal Windows App Development
    Tools: https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/development-environment-setup
-3. If you install Visual Studio in any unusual location, you may have to provide an explicit path to `MSBuild.exe` when you configure the WebDriver server later.
+3. If you have VS 2015 or VS 2017, or if you install Visual Studio in any unusual location, you may have to provide an explicit path to `MSBuild.exe` when you configure the WebDriver server later.
+(We have only tested the automatic configuration of the MSBuild path in VS 2019.
+See `msbuild` parameter described below under "Usage".)

 ### Screenshot setup